joosy/guides/guides/blog/rails-preparations.md

 According to Rails Assets Pipeline your application is now situated in `app/assets/javascripts` folder.
 At top level we have:

     blog_preloader.js.coffee
+    blog_railties.js.coffee
     blog/

-First one is required to boot the application while `blog` directory contains application sources in it.
+First one is required to boot the application.
+The `railties` file contains some options for backend integration.
+While `blog` directory contains application sources in it.
 We'll discuss bootstrap and preloaders in latter parts of blog creation so for now you should consider `app/assets/javascripts/blog` as a baseline.

     .
     ├── helpers